Police vehicles in the United Kingdom: Other vehicles

 Metropolitan Police Jankel Guardians engaged on an operation.
 These are utilised by public order and armed officers for high-profile operations and airport patrols.

 Livery and lighting

-UK police forces typically use the battenburg pattern of yellow and blue retroreflective chequer-squares for their vehicles, on top of the base vehicle colour.
+UK police forces almost always use white or silver base color vehicles covered wholly or partly with the battenburg pattern of yellow and blue retroreflective chequer-squares.
 Police cars, vans and minibuses may have aerial roof markings that help aircraft crew identify them.
 These can include the unique force code, vehicle identifying mark, or police division that the vehicle belongs to.

+A limited number of specialist police vehicles have different liveries and markings, examples include: